yogat3ch/writing/Dynamic Voting System.md

 #### Affinity Thresholds & Periodic Unbinding
 In order to mitigate the deleterious effect that the popularity contest effect of social media can have on democracy we've devised a system of affinity thresholds and periodic unbinding of representation.
+After completing the intro wizard the user will receive suggested legislation pertinent to their priority **topic areas** such that they can begin to engage in the democratic process.
+All activity in the app is tracked, from vo